-Translating as ‘beautiful retreat’ from the French by which it was originally known, this now ruined manor house stands on a promontory above the River Browney in what was once a 1,300-acre, walled deer-park, two miles (three km) west of Durham City.
-The location is pastoral and pleasant despite many years of having been in the immediate vicinity of the coal mines of Bearpark (to which it may have given its name albeit in corrupted form).
+Translating as ‘beautiful retreat’ from the French by which it was originally known, this now ruinous building stands on a promontory above the River Browney – two miles to the west of Durham City – in what was once the Prior of Durham Monastery’s enclosed, 1,300-acre deer park.
+The location is still a pleasant one despite, for decades, having been in the shadow of the coal mines of Bearpark (to which it may have given its name albeit in corrupted form).

-Rebuilt on the orders of Prior John Fossor soon after the battle, it went unmolested for almost three hundred years despite the monastery itself being dissolved during the religious upheavals of Henry VIII’s reign.
-Eventually the house itself would cover 6-acres of which only a small part – including the chapel – has been excavated.
-This was within a site of out-buildings that covered a total of 38-acres!
+Rebuilt on the orders of Prior John Fossor soon after the battle, it remained unmolested for almost three hundred years despite the monastery itself being dissolved during the religious upheavals of Henry VIII’s turbulent reign.
+In fact, the house continued to expand, eventually covering six acres (of which only a small part, including the chapel, has been excavated) in a site with an area of around thirty eight acres!

 Sadly, during the English phase of the Civil War, it was the Scottish Covenanter army, fighting on the side of Parliament, who once again brought the building to its knees.
 Cromwell’s iconoclastic victory ensured that there would be no salvation leaving it to antiquarians and artists such as Samuel Grimm to record its remorseless decline.

 What remains of Prior Bertram’s vision can be visited today, still maintaining a quiet vigil over the Browney Valley’s pastoral panorama in spite of the upheavals of its past.
 These days you’ll find it tucked alongside Bearpark Hall Farm (NZ 243439) where its best approached on foot from several directions, all of which are pleasant, and one of which we’ve detailed in our Battle of Neville’s Cross Walk.